 Diverted Flight: Am I Owed Compensation?

-What are your rights in case of a diversion?
+But what are your rights in case of a flight diversion?
 Can you claim compensation for a diverted flight?

 We help you get compensation for delayed and cancelled flights in the last 3 years.

 If things go wrong mid-air, the pilot may choose to divert the plane to the nearest convenient airport.
-In case of a flight diversion, the pilots have one main goal: to safely get to an airport, deal with the problem and then fly back to the intended destination as quickly as possible.
+In case of a flight diversion, the pilots have one main goal: to safely get to an airport.
+Once landed, they can deal with the problem and then fly back to the intended destination.

-What are the typical causes for a flight diversion?
+What are the common causes of a flight diversion?

 How is a diverted flight different from an emergency landing?

-The only good news about a flight disruption is that you may be eligible for up to €600 compensation under EU Regulation 261/2004.
-The European Union legislation also known as EC261 covers flight cancellations, delays (also caused by a flight diversion) and denied boarding.
+The only good news about a flight disruption is that you may be eligible for up to €600 compensation under EU Regulation 261.
+This legislation covers flight disruptions like cancellations and delays which can be caused by a flight diversion.
+So, let's see what are your rights.

-Under EU Regulation 261/2004 you are entitled to compensation if:
+Under EU Regulation 261/2004 you are entitled to flight diversion compensation if:

 You can easily use our free compensation calculator to check if you are eligible.
 Simply enter your flight details in the form and leave the rest to us.

-Under EC261, the amount of compensation is determined in relation to the distance of your flight.
+Under EC261, the amount of compensation for a diverted flight is determined in relation to the distance of your flight.

-Regulation EU 261/2004 does not specify a time frame for submitting your claim applicable to all European countries.
-The rules depend on the country of origin of your airline.
+Regulation EU 261/2004 does not specify a time frame applicable to all European countries for submitting a compensation claim.
+The time limit depends on the country of origin of the airline.
 For Belgium and Poland, for example, you have 1 year to file your claim.
 Meanwhile, the time limit in France and Spain is 5 years and in Luxemburg - 10 years.
+Check out our guide on the time limits for claiming compensation to see how long you have to apply.

-Can you claim compensation for a missed connection?
+Can you claim compensation for a missed connecting flight?

 Yes, you can.
-If a flight diversion or delay causes you to miss your connecting flight and the airline is responsible for the delay, you are eligible for compensation.
+If the flight diversion causes you to miss your connecting flight and the airline is responsible for the delay, you are eligible for a missed connection compensation.
 Remember that the delay is calculated at the time of arrival.
 So if a flight disruption caused you to reach your destination more than 3 hours after the original schedule and there were no extraordinary circumstances, file your claim!

 EC 261: the right to care and accommodation

-If a flight delay causes you to spend a long time waiting at the airport, you are entitled to meals and refreshments.
+If the flight diverson causes you to spend a long time waiting at the airport, you are entitled to meals and refreshments.
 You also have the right to 2 free telephone calls, emails or faxes.
 Airlines typically provide their passengers with vouchers in this case.
 However, if you do not get one, feel free to buy what you need and simply keep the receipts.

 In case you are forced to spend the night at the airport due to a long delay, you are also entitled to accommodation.
 The air carrier is obliged to cover both your hotel expenses and the transportation costs between the hotel and the airport.